 At Shelton Infant School, we have three Designated Safeguarding Leads (DSLs) – see above.
 This ensures that there is always at least one Designated Safeguarding Lead in school each day.

-Our DSLs regularly attend training delivered by Derby and Derbyshire Safeguarding Children Boards to ensure they understand their responsibilities and are up to date with all current information.
+Our DSLs regularly attend training delivered by Derby and Derbyshire Safeguarding Children's Partnership to ensure they understand their responsibilities and are up to date with all current information.